mhbonnet/CommonLit-Readability-Kaggle-competition/README.md

-# Kaggle8 repository - CommonLit Readability Kaggle competition
+# Repository for the CommonLit Readability Kaggle competition

 This repository contains different notebooks created for the Kaggle competition : [CommonLit Readability](https://www.kaggle.com/c/commonlitreadabilityprize).